On the electron to proton mass ratio and the proton structure: 1 The mass ratio and the model

 The toroidal generators $T_j$ induce coordinate fields $\partial_j$ according to the above mentioned eigenangle parametrization of the u(3) torus.
 In general the nine generators $T_k$ of u(3) namely induce coordinate fields as follows

-The remaining six off-toroidal generators are important in the baryon spectroscopy phenomenology resulting from (2) since they take care of spin and flavour degrees of freedom.
-They need not be specified further in the present context than to mention that they can be represented by the six off-diagonal Gell-Mann generators and lead to a "centrifugal" potential in the polar decomposition of the Laplacian given in [8] and used in [9, 10].
+The remaining six off-toroidal generators are important in the baryon spectroscopy phenomenology resulting from (\ref{eq:Hpsi}) since they take care of spin and flavour degrees of freedom.
+With these parametrizations the Laplacian ($\hbar=1$) in a polar decomposition reads \citep{Wadia, TrinhammerOlafsson}